 DMCRA Raising Funds for City Plaza Construction

-Mr. Kies also expressed hope that enough money will be raised to help offset the costs of the plaza with some of it going toward the next phases of the project, including an observation deck out over the water.
+Mr. Kies also expressed hope that enough money will be raised to help offset the costs of the plaza with some of it going toward the next phases of the project, including a 7,000 sq. foot observation deck out over the water.

 The engraved paving stones for purchase, available in three sizes, will be placed in the plaza area surrounding the base of the fountain.
 “This is a great way to memorialize loved ones, to show your support or to show the support of your company,” Mr. Kies said.
 “This is a project that my great- great grand kids will enjoy.”

 Anyone interested in purchasing an engraved paving stone can go online and download the order forms at www.downtownmoreheadcity.com or call 252-808-0440 or visit the DMCRA office at the historic Train Depot at 1001 Arendell St, Morehead City.

 The DMCRA is a non-profit organization dedicated to restoring Morehead City to a vibrant economic, cultural, historic, social and recreational center.
 In conjunction with the City of Morehead, the DMCRA stages the Alive at Five concert series, the Morehead City July 4th Fireworks program as well as the Christmas parade and the Crystal Coast Boat Show.
 For more information about Alive at Five or any other activities call 808-0440 or go to www.downtownmoreheadcity.com.